bismuthfoundation/hypernode/doc/README.md

+# Note

+This doc may be used for local dev, but is likely outdated.

+To setup a Hypernode, refer to the up to date "one liner" installation instructions at https://github.com/bismuthfoundation/Bismuth-FAQ/blob/master/Hypernodes/00-Auto-Install-Script.md

+See [Roadmap](Roadmap.md) for mid term devs.

 # IMPORTANT

 * I tend to cut the problems into small pieces, easier to handle.
 This may seem too much, and sometimes it is.